 uThukela district municipality has develop and adopted Indigents Policy.
 The policy is under implementation and all rural communities qualify for up to 6kl of free basic water.
-The indigent policy was adopted on the 31 May 2019.
-Urban indigent consumers are required to register as indigent consumers and thereafter qualify for up to 6kl of free basic water.
+The indigent policy was adopted on the 28 May 2020 and is attached, as annexure.
+Urban indigent consumers are required to register as indigent consumers and thereafter qualify for up to 6kl of free basic water per month.
 Rural communities are provided with free basic water and free basic sanitation facilities mainly through.
 The indigent register is reviewed on annual basis to ensure its relevancy.